-- 6) Save, Unlock, and Close the Variable Item - 7) Log out of Aras Innovator - 8) Restart the World Wide Web Publishing service on the server running the Innovator Server tier of Aras Innovator.
+- 6. Save, Unlock, and Close the Variable Item. - 7.
+Log out of Aras Innovator.

+8. Restart the World Wide Web Publishing service on the server running the Innovator Server tier of Aras Innovator.

-The end result will be most obviously shown in the main Aras Innovator window.
+The end result is shown in the main Aras Innovator window.

-For users whose local time does not match the corporate time the UI will display both the local time and the corporate time:
+For users whose local time does not match the corporate time, the UI displays both the local time and the corporate time: